Canadian Babikov embraces second 'home' Games

 After finally being granted Canadian citizenship he then raced for his adopted country in the 2010 Vancouver Olympics.

-Four years on he is back in Russia, putting his body through the rigors of his sport to represent Canada.
+Four years on he is back in Russia, putting his body through the rigours of his sport to represent Canada.

 "In a way, this is my second home Olympics in a row," he told reporters on Thursday as he prepared for Sunday's 15km+15km skiathlon race.